 Pupils with SEN will be given access to the curriculum through the specialist SEN provision provided by the school as is necessary, as far as possible, in line with the wishes of their parents and the needs of the individual.

 Every effort will be made to educate pupils with SEN alongside their peers in a mainstream classroom setting.
 Where this is not possible, the Inclusion Manager will consult with the child’s parents for other flexible arrangements to be made.

 Quality first teaching and clear differentiation is the key.
 Children’s areas of need are identified and work is planned to address their needs.

 e) How are decisions made about the type and amount of support my child/young person will receive?

 All pupils with SEND will have access to Element 1 and 2 of a school’s budget.
 Some pupils with SEND may access additional funding.
 This additional funding might be from a budget which is devolved to and moderated by the Family of Schools.
-(The Family of Schools comprises of 16 primary schools and 2 secondary schools).
+(The Family of Schools comprises of 16 primary schools).
 For those with the most complex needs, additional funding is retained by the local authority.
 This is accessed through the Family of Schools.
 The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.